- In September, 2012 -

 - In October, 2011 -

 New Philippine crocodile project started!

 A new project to conserve the critically endangered Philippine crocodile is now well on its way in Isabela Province in northern Philippines.
-The project is funded by Lacoste through FDB and Save your Logo and is implemented by the Mabuwaya Foundation.
+The project is funded by Lacoste through The Explorers Foundation and Save your Logo and is implemented by the Mabuwaya Foundation.
 The name Mabuwaya is a contraction of the Filipino words Mabuhay (Long Live!) and Buwaya (the Crocodile).
 Mabuwaya started to study and conserve the Philippine crocodile in 1999 when a very small “forgotten” population of this rare species was discovered in Isabela Province in Northeast Luzon.
 Since then good progress has been made in Philippine crocodile conservation but the species remains very rare and is still on the brink of extinction in the wild.